charlyoleg/host_registry/docs/notes_on_host_registry.rst

 - hash instead of a service-name
 - the service could update its IP-address and port-number dynamically
-- the *load-balancing* could be implmented from the client-side (with a list of servers for each service)
+- the *load-balancing* could be implemented from the client-side (with a list of servers for each service)